Whether it’s a recession, a pandemic or any other kind of economic crisis or downturn, you can still thrive. But how?

 - Subscription – Selling subscriptions to premium content or for use of a web-based service is one of the best income streams you can make from an online business.
 Recurring subscriptions can provide you with a long-term, sustainable revenue stream, which is whatever business owner is looking for.
 However, to persuade your customers to part with their money for content you are promising to deliver in the future requires a further and significant level of trust

-As you move your visitors down the Funnel of Trust you should make more money from each transaction.
+As you move your visitors down this Trust Funnel, you should make more money from each transaction.

 The income generated from advertising per visitor is very small; it increases slightly with affiliate marketing; e-commerce can be a significant step-up; subscription can lead to a long-term income from each member which can be hundreds or thousands of dollars, and participation activities can make you thousands of dollars per event.